3 Reasons Why Anger Is So Hard for You

 2. What were you taught/shown about anger?

-You might journal or even make some bullet points in response to these prompts:
+You can journal or jot down some bullet points in response to these prompts:

 What were the examples/models of anger you saw?